SoyAbejo/Emotion-Detection-Model/README.md

 ## Data sources and AI methods

-The project will utilize publicly available datasets containing text labeled with emotions, such as:
+The project will utilize a publicly available dataset containing text labeled with emotions:

-* Coming soon
+* [Emotion Dataset from Hugging Face](https://huggingface.co/datasets/dair-ai/emotion) - This dataset includes text data with corresponding emotion labels and is available under the "other" license.

-The model will leverage NLP techniques and machine learning algorithms, such as:
+The model will leverage NLP techniques and machine learning algorithms, specifically the Naive Bayes classifier, due to its simplicity and effectiveness in text classification tasks.

 * **Text preprocessing:** Tokenization, stop-word removal, and stemming/lemmatization.
-* **Feature extraction:** Using techniques like TF-IDF or word embeddings (Word2Vec, GloVe).
+* **Feature extraction:** Using techniques like TF-IDF to convert text into numerical features.
-* **Modeling:** Training classifiers like Logistic Regression, SVM, or deep learning models for better accuracy.
+* **Modeling:** Training a Naive Bayes classifier to predict emotions based on text input.

 ## Challenges